 The human brain takes the charge of the moment and wires it to the past to interpret what’s happening and project a possible future.
 Like a poker party full of queer women who’ve known each other for years, the connections are hazardous.
 Behind the loud art on the muted walls, uninsulated patches of wire cross and spark.
-With a cry, my ex spills her wine on my phone, I jump up and glimpse the woman I’m fucking on the sly kiss my girlfriend down the hallway.
+With a cry, my ex spills her wine on my phone, I jump up and glimpse my best friend kiss my girlfriend down the hallway.

 I can’t cast blame.
 I’m the one using them to predict what’s in the cards for me.
 Snap, like that, my goofy metaphors of bowling alleys and faulty wiring have given in to cliché.
 We all do.
 The anti-survival mechanism of seeing one thing as another to make it less strange and threatening becomes the anti-intimacy mechanism of transforming the unique and wonderful into the common and predictable.
 Strangely, threatening.
 As Maude said, being this, but allowing people to treat you as that, or conversely, treating this as that, my unique lover as someone that I used to know.